-Are you planning a trip to Solang Valley or Kothi or looking to find a place to stay nearby Manali?
-This travel guide of Solang Valley will help you make a memorable trip.
+Are you planning a trip to Solang Valley or Kothi, or looking to find a place to stay near Manali?
+This travel guide covers everything you need to know about Solang Valley and Kothi in 2026, including how to reach, activities, costs, where to stay, and a suggested itinerary.

 The broad open Kullu valley starts from the base of Rohtang pass, extends through Manali, many tranquil villages, Kullu town, and Mandi.
 Beas river beautifully crosses through it.
 Laden apple orchards and forests of pine and deodar cover these beautiful mountains.
 The valley is surrounded on three sides by Pir Panjal, Lower Himalayan, and the Great Himalayan ranges.